quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

   return(chain)
 }
 ```
 The function returns 10,000 values samples from the posterior.
 Here we are plotting them in a histogram, and overplotting the kernel density estimate of the same data shown in red.
-This problem can be solved analystically because beta-binomial conjucate.
-The posterior follow Beta distribution with 5 and 7 as shape parameter, which is shown in Blue.
+This problem can be solved analytically because of the beta-binomial conjugate.
+The posterior follows a Beta distribution with 5 and 7 as a shape parameter, which is shown in Blue.
 Since the blue and red distribution is almost similar - we conclude that our estimation is correct.
+Here we can also see that the mode is estimating the mean for p is about 0.4, which is 4 heads out of 10 tosses.
 ![samples](Hard/mcmcR_samples.png)

-Here we are checking that Markov chain(samples) are stationary, and since the values do not seem to deviate too much from the mean we conclude that the chain is stationary.
+Here we are checking that Markov chain(samples) are stationary, and since the values do not seem to deviate too much from the mean, we conclude that the chain is stationary.
 ![trace1](Hard/mcmcR_chain.png)

 ### MCMC HM Implementation in Cpp mcmcCpp
-R is known to be slow because it lacks fine grained control over the memory.
-So we will re-implement the same algorithm in C++ and finally we will test the difference in performance.
+R is known to be slow because it lacks fine-grained control over memory.
+So we reimplement the same algorithm in C++.
+Afterward, we test the difference in performance.

 Here is the C++ implementation of the MCMC HM algorithm that is available in MCMCHMSampler package available inside the Hard directory.

 ```Cpp
 #include <Rcpp.h>